DrewThomasson/VoxNovel_old_11_17_2023/experimental/README.md

 **IMPORTANT**
 -in order to run you need to do
-'pip install -q ctransformers langchain'
+`pip install -q ctransformers langchain`